Thomson Reuters brings the human touch to artificial intelligence

 Article

 We have uniquely positioned ourselves to bring together effective AI solutions.
-Over time, we have identified three vital ingredients that distinguish the strength of our AI: technology, content, and human expertise.
+Over time, we have identified three vital ingredients that distinguish the strength of our AI — technology, content, and human expertise.

 With over a century of experience in curating and classifying rich datasets in legal, tax, and other professional fields, we recognized early on — beginning in the early 1990s — the distinctive capabilities of AI and machine learning to provide quick and reliable guidance, continually leveraging technological advances to enhance professional access to information.
 None of that is possible without human expertise.

-Our experts are the critical underpinning to our best-in-class solutions.
-Our technical experts do the heavy lifting of developing our AI technology, training our data for machine-learning systems, developing search and question-and-answer systems, and creating deep-learning modules to solve complex problems.
+In tandem, our technical experts do the heavy lifting of developing our AI-powered technology.
+These professionals train our data for machine-learning systems, develop search and question-and-answer systems, and create deep-learning modules to solve complex problems and improve decision-making.
+However, our distinction lies in the fact that many of our technical experts also possess domain expertise.

-In tandem, our domain experts supply the industry background — bringing their domain knowledge and understanding of our customers’ workflow, nuances, and daily challenges into the core of our solutions.
-Because we invest in this combined expertise, we can ensure that our solutions deliver accurate and thoughtful knowledge to our customers.
+Because we invest in this combined expertise and research, we can ensure our solutions deliver accurate and thoughtful knowledge to our customers.

-CoCounsel’s human expertise
+The human expertise behind CoCounsel

 Model testing

-This process begins with the first phase: testing each new model discovered against a suite of tests created by experts.
+This process begins with the first phase — testing each new model discovered against a suite of tests created by experts.
 These tests ascertain the model's ability to reason and perform tasks based on a mix of both publicly available and Thomson Reuters legal benchmarks.
 These tests validate at the basic level how capable this model is of completing reasoning tasks.

 Individual request testing